Congratulations to our Alumni Award recipients

 The UON alumni community reaches all corners of the globe, with more than 135,000 dynamic and diverse achievers in over 139 countries, each making their mark.

-The UON Alumni Awards recognise and celebrate innovation, creativity and the exceptional leadership of graduates who inspire others through their local, national and international achievements.
+The UON Alumni Awards recognise and celebrate innovation, creativity and exceptional leadership of those alumni who inspires others through their local, national and international achievements.

 The Alumni Medal for Professional Excellence recognises an outstanding record of professional excellence in leadership, knowledge and professional practice.

 PhD (Medicine) 1995, Bachelor of Science (Honours) 1991

 Professor Dr Carla Treloar is the leading international social scientist in hepatitis C, an infection that affects many of the most disadvantaged in our society.
 Her work helps guide how clinical, policy and community programs can support or hinder access to care; and how someone who has injected drugs comes to understand and make decisions about hepatitis C.

 Read more »

 The Newton-John Award recognises innovation or creativity in any field that has improved cultural life.

 With over 20 years of service in the film, television and theatre industries, Susie Porter has a reputation as one of Australia’s most outstanding actors.
 Her diverse acting skills have won Susie successful lead and supporting roles in over 20 films, 39 television series and 11 theatre productions, both locally and abroad.